frederic-perez/AmE-dictionary/dictionary.md

 __scads__ _Piles of hair extensions, scads of makeup, and rows of leggy catwalkers._
 __scant__ _Details were scant._
 __scoff__
-__scourge__ :two: /skəːdʒ/ A person or thing that causes great trouble or suffering. _Syn_ affliction, bane, curse, plague. _The scourge of mass unemployment._ _Some conservative members called him a scourge who had put national security at risk._ _It goes back to the scourges of smallpox and the Black Plague._
+__scourge__ :two: /skəːdʒ/ A person or thing that causes great trouble or suffering. _Syn_ affliction, bane, curse, plague _The scourge of mass unemployment._ _Some conservative members called him a scourge who had put national security at risk._ _It goes back to the scourges of smallpox and the Black Plague._
 __scrap__ _He might have to look beyond the 125-pound class to find a scrap worthy of his abilities._
 __scrounge up__ _To scrounge up the funds._
 __scuffled__ _The police scuffled with a group of demonstrators._